 Spring Litters 2021

-We have had two litters so far in 2021, and another is on the way.
-We delayed breeding in 2020, so it is wonderful to have the pitter patter of little paws around again.
+Our Spring litters have arrived, safe and sound.
+We postponed breedings in 2020, so it is wonderful to have the pitter patter of little paws around again.

 Sires of our Spring Litters